alessiosavi/PyRecognizer/README.md

 You can tail the log in `log/pyrecognizer.log` in order to understand the status of the training.

-Once completed, the browser page will be refreshed automatically and you can predict a new photos that the nerual network haven't seen before.
+Once completed, the browser page will be refreshed automatically and you can predict a new photos that the neural network haven't seen before.

 **NOTE:** The same procedure can be applied for `tune` the neural network.
 By this way, you are going to execute an exhaustive search over specified parameter values for the KNN classifier.
-And, obviusly, is more time consuming and the nerual network produced will be more precise.
-The endoint is `/tune` instead of `/train`
+And, obviously, is more time consuming and the neural network produced will be more precise.
+The endpoint is `/tune` instead of `/train`

 After `train/tune` phase, you have to modify the configuration file in order to use the new model.
 The model is saved in a new folder with the related timestamp (modify classifier -> timestamp in the configuration file)